ObserveRTC/client-monitor-js/docs/main.md

       - `clientScore`: The updated performance score, ranging from 0.0 to 5.0.
       - `remarks` (Optional): Additional remarks or explanations about the score, providing context for the calculated performance.

-Your document provides a good explanation of detectors and how to configure and use them within the system.
-Here’s a review with some minor suggestions to improve clarity, consistency, and readability:

----

 ## Detectors